-Transfer of unused RNRB: The brought-forward allowance: Method of calculation
+Transfer of unused RNRB: the brought-forward allowance: method of calculation

-The way in which the brought-forward allowance is calculated is set out in IHTA84/S8G(3).
+The way in which the brought-forward allowance (IHTM46040) is calculated is set out in IHTA84/S8G(3).
 The ‘person’ referred to below is the individual whose brought-forward allowance is being calculated.

 - The first step is to identify each amount available to be carried forward from the death of a spouse or civil partner of the person.
-This is the unused RNRB in their estate.
+This is the amount of unused RNRB in their estate.

 Thomas died in 2015 and left his entire estate, valued at £950,000, to his wife Edwina.
-Edwina dies on 30 July 2019 and leaves all her estate including a residence worth £400,000 to her daughter.
+Edwina dies on 30 July 2019 and leaves all her estate, including a residence worth £400,000, to her daughter.

 On the death of Thomas the RNRB could not have been used so 100% is available to transfer to his wife’s estate.
-On Edwina’s death in 2019-20, the maximum available RNRB is £150,000.
-Her executor makes a claim to transfer the unused RNRB from her late husband.
-The total available RNRB for Edwina’s estate will therefore be her own RNRB of £150,000, plus a further 100% of the RNRB at her date of death. £300,000 (£150,000 + (100% x £150,000)).
-A total RNRB of £300,000.
+On Edwina’s death the residential enhancement is £150,000.
+Her executor makes a claim to transfer the unused RNRB from Thomas’s estate.
+Edwina’s estate is entitled to a residential enhancement of £150,000, plus a brought-forward allowance of a further £150,000 (100% of the residential enhancement at her date of death).
+Edwina’s estate qualifies for a default allowance (IHTM46024) of £300,000.

 Paul’s wife, Linda, died in June 2017.
-Linda had an estate worth £2,100,000 including a share of a flat valued at £30,000 which was a QRI, left to her daughter.
+Linda had an estate worth £2,100,000 including a share of a flat valued at £30,000 which was a qualifying residential interest (QRI) (IHTM46011) and which was left to her daughter.
 Her sister was left £100,000, and the remainder of her estate passed to Paul.
-The RNRB in 2017-18 is £100,000.
-However, as Linda’s estate is valued at more than £2,000,000 the RNRB is tapered (IHTM46023) by £1 for every £2 by which the taper threshold is exceeded.
-Linda’s adjusted allowance (IHTM46025) therefore becomes £50,000:
+The residential enhancement on Linda’s death is £100,000.
+However, as Linda’s estate is valued at more than £2,000,000 the residential enhancement is tapered (IHTM46023) by £1 for every £2 by which the taper threshold is exceeded.
+Linda’s default allowance of £100,000 is reduced by £50,000 and her adjusted allowance (IHTM46025) therefore becomes £50,000:

-£100,000 less (2,100,000 − £2,000,000) ÷ 2 = £50,000
+£100,000 less (£2,100,000 − £2,000,000) ÷ 2 = £50,000

 |Chargeable value of Linda’s estate||£130,000|